 Indeed, in purely practical terms, we did—from the universal singularity before all of time and space, before our Universe began, the same “place”—if it can truly be called that—that everything, living and non-living, past, present and future, originated in.
-This is what Carl Sagan understood when he penned the above quote; that there is no difference between any of us, and manufacturing differences where there are none serve only to isolate and divide.
+There is no difference between any of us, and manufacturing differences where there are none serve only to isolate and divide.

 This need for oneness, for return to a singularity, is a part of human nature that is so very easily manipulated, as those who claim to offer it to us are doubtless aware.
 But there is no one path to it, no one way; and likewise, no way to absolve ourselves of the one absolute imperative of human existence.
 This is perhaps the concept that troubles the non-religious the most, because…